-Archbishop Lefebvre and Conditional Confirmations – his pastoral practice explained
+Archbishop Lefebvre & Conditional Confirmations—His pastoral practice explained

-How does Archbishop Marcel Lefebvre's pastoral practice for confirmation point towards the necessity of conditional ordination/consecration for all men ordained/consecrated in the Novus Ordo rites?
+How does Archbishop Marcel Lefebvre's pastoral practice for confirmation point towards the necessity of conditional ordination/consecration for those whose orders depend on the Novus Ordo rites?

 Introduction - what is ‘conditional repetition’ of a sacrament?